Hire a Collaborating Physician and Medical Director in North Carolina

 Prescriptive Authority

-NPs and PAs may prescribe drugs under written supervision agreements.
-Controlled substances prescribing requires both DEA registration and inclusion in the CPA.
+NPs and PAs may prescribe medications under written supervision agreements.
+Controlled substances require DEA registration and inclusion in the CPA.

 Delegation Protocols

-Only physicians may diagnose or prescribe in North Carolina.
-RNs and estheticians performing medical aesthetic procedures must operate under physician delegation per NC Medical Practice Act §90-18.
+Only licensed physicians may diagnose or prescribe in North Carolina.
+RNs and estheticians performing medical acts must operate under physician delegation as defined in NC Medical Practice Act §90-18.

 Malpractice Insurance

-Medical Directors in North Carolina must maintain malpractice coverage suitable for their scope of supervision.
-Clinics are also encouraged to verify coverage for all delegated procedures.
+Medical directors must maintain professional liability insurance appropriate to their supervisory scope.
+Clinics are encouraged to confirm coverage for all delegated procedures.

-- NPs or PAs practicing without filed supervisory agreements.
+- NPs or PAs practicing without field supervisory agreements

-- Improper delegation of aesthetic or cosmetic procedures.
+- Improper delegation of medical or aesthetic procedures

-- Missing documentation of annual chart and prescriptive reviews.
+- Missing documentation for annual chart and prescriptive reviews

 Cost & Contract Options

 Not independently.
-NPs must have a collaborative practice agreement and supervising physician.
+NPs must have a Collaborative Practice Agreement (CPA) and a supervising physician.

-Yes, remote supervision is allowed if protocols, availability, and chart reviews are documented.
+Yes, remote supervision is permitted if protocols, chart reviews, and physician availability are documented.

-Violations of NC Medical Practice Act (§90-18) may result in civil penalties or license suspension.
+Violations of the NC Medical Practice Act (§90-18) can result in civil penalties or license suspension.

 How to Hire a